Overview

 Flexibility of System Settings?

-The system settings can be configured on globally and some of the options can be overridden on a sub-set of users (using templates) and on a user level.
+The system settings can be configured on globally and some options can be overridden on a sub-set of users (using templates) and on a user level.
 Please see the below table:

 Key: X = Yes